 Phoenix continues to closely monitor water use to forecast demand trends, which is pivotal to developing a water conservation program that effectively and efficiently guides water use in homes, businesses and landscaping.
 While incentives such as rebates have not been necessary due to residents voluntary adoption of conservation measures, Phoenix could adopt them in the future.
 Phoenix residents have done an excellent job voluntarily adopting to a desert lifestyle, this increases water efficiency without Phoenix having to pay residents to do so.

 How much water does my lawn need?

 How much water a lawn needs varies from house to house and season to season.
 Factors that affect how much water should be used on grass include; the efficiency of the irrigation system, the type of soil at your home and the type of grass in your yard.
 Phoenix offers a free guide, "Landscape Watering by the Numbers" which has information about proper watering.
 An online version is available at Water -- Use It Wisely, or a copy can be ordered at the Literature & Media section of this web site, as well as other helpful landscape and irrigation brochures.

 Draining my pool seems wasteful, what should I do?

-To save water, pool draining should be infrequent (every five years or more).
+To save water, pool draining should be infrequent (every five years plus years).
 Keeping chemicals in balance helps you avoid wasteful dumping of water.
 However, when you must drain a pool follow City guidelines by discharging water into sewer cleanouts.
 There are also new technologies that will clean calcium and other contaminants from the water and recycle the water back into the pool.
 Information about these services is available at pool supply stores (contact a Valley pool professional for safe draining strategies).

 Why do I see grass in Phoenix parks and golf courses?